nanoframework/nanoFirmwareFlasher/README.md

 ## ESP32 usage examples

 There are multiple ESP32 images available, some are build specifically for a target.
 Please check out the [list](https://github.com/nanoframework/nf-interpreter#firmware-for-reference-boards).
+You will need as well to know the COM port used by your device.
+Find [how to do this here](#finding-the-device-com-port-on-windows).

 The ESP32_PSRAM_REV0 image will just work for any variant of the ESP32 series, with or without PSRAM, and for all silicon revisions.
 You can read more about the differences between the various images [here](https://docs.nanoframework.net/content/reference-targets/esp32.html).